By Audley USA specialist Emma

 Good seafood is easy to find in coastal areas

-The food in the USA is generally inexpensive and suitable for all ages.
+The food in the USA ranges from inexpensive fast food to some of the finest cuisine in the world, with prices to match.
 There’s much more to American cuisine than the stereotypical ‘burgers and fries’ – you can enjoy fresh seafood such as lobster, crab and fish chowders on the coast, Cajun dishes and jambalayas in the Deep South, Spanish and Mexican cuisine in the southwest and hearty steaks throughout the country.